armanmoztar/armanmoztar/README.md

 - 👯 I’m looking to collaborate on any open source projects.
 - 🔭 I’m currently working on improving my technical skills in algorithms and programming questions.
 - 🎶 In my free time, I enjoy playing the piano and guitar.
-- ⚽️ Soccer and going for runs are my favourite activities.
-I've been playing professional soccer since I was 7.
+- ⚽️ Outside, I like to go for runs and play soccer with friends.
 - 🐈 Fun fact: I have a cat named Mylo
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/).
 - ✉️ You can also shoot me an email at armanmoztar@outlook.com.
 I'll try to respond as soon as I can.